MG Law

 • The scope of powers granted (e.g., real estate transactions, tax filings, company formation).

-Why Foreign Investors Need a Power of Attorney in Italy
+When Do You Need a Power of Attorney in Italy?

 • Sign preliminary and final property deeds before an Italian Notary.